-If you do opt to use a straight holder, make sure the Nikko G looks like the photo below when it is inserted in the holder.
-You can see that the nib has been inserted right below the split in the metal lip of the universal insert*.
-(If you’re using a plastic holder without any metal, the photo is irrelevant; you can stick the nib in anywhere).
+The Nikko G’s versatile nature makes it the ideal calligraphy beginner nib, which is why I rely on it heavily in Beginner’s Modern Calligraphy Online Course.
+If you’re a beginner, I recommend you start by inserting your Nikko G into a straight pen.
+Then, make sure your pen assembly looks like the photo below.
+You can see that the nib sits right below the split in the metal lip of the universal insert.
+(If you’re using a holder without a metal insert, the photo is irrelevant; you can stick the nib in anywhere.)